It's one thing reading about the extreme DevOps practices of the unicorns (Google, Facebook, etc)

 I've just about completed 10 years in the corporate world.
 Since leaving campus, opportunities for formal studying and training have been difficult to come by.
-You have to have a plan, be dedicated, and make the time, while being sure to be fair and balance life, family and work.
+You need to have a plan, be dedicated, and make the time, while being sure to be fair and balance life, family and work.

-As I look back, I realise I should have studied more.
+Coming off the same theme of Relevance, as I look back, I realise I should have studied more.
 Here is a quick look at what I have done so far:

 2005 - 2007